 In Montreal, scientist André Delambre (Hedison) invents a teleportation device.
-Unfortunately, when he tests it, a fly is in the chamber with him.
-The two switch heads and a hand, much to the chagrin of André's wife Hélène (Owens) and his brother François (Price).
-Now the family must find the fly that has his head and hand so he can properly switch them back before it's too late.
+Unfortunately, when he tests it, a housefly happens to be in the chamber with him.
+Their molecules intermingle and André winds up with the head and arm of the fly, much to the chagrin of his wife Hélène (Owens) and his brother François (Price).
+Now the family must locate the fly, which has André's head and arm, so that he can properly switch them back before it's too late.

 James Clavell, who adapted the screenplay from George Langelaan's short story "The Fly", would later become famous for writing the "Asian Saga" series of novels, such as Shogun and Tai-Pan.
 This film also began the transition of Vincent Price from character actor to horror movie star, even though he plays André's sympathetic and quietly lovelorn brother François and not André himself, as he surely would have if this movie had been made later in his career.

 - Another Dimension: The presumptive fate of Dandelo the cat.
 André transports the cat, which disappears...only for André to hear a ghostly "meow" from somewhere he can't see.

 - Artistic License Military: André does research work for Canada's non-existent Air Ministry.
 This is an artifact from the original short story in which he worked for France's Air Ministry, the department which oversaw the French Air Force from 1928 up to a decade before the story was released.